 Downloading with an Online Tool

-If you’re working on a computer at your job or at school, you might not want to use a browser extension or a local tool, because you might not have permission to install that kind of software.
-Have no fear!
-There are a wide variety of website-based tools that will do the work for you; all you have to do is provide a URL.
+If you’re working on a computer at your job or at school, you might not want to use a browser extension or a local tool because you might not have permission to install that kind of software.

 TechJunkie YouTube Downloader